MooersLab/pymolsnips/README.md

 [TextMate](https://macromates.com) is freely available but only for Mac OS.
 It is a mature project with occasional updates.
 There is a large library of plugins available.
-The 2007 book *TextMate Power Editing for the Mac* by Edward Gray and the 2012 book *TextMate How-To* by Chris Mears provide a supplemental reading to the on-line documentation.
+The 2007 book *TextMate Power Editing for the Mac* by Edward Gray and the 2012 book *TextMate How-To* by Chris Mears provide  supplemental reading to the on-line documentation.

 *TextMate* was a pioneer application in the development of snippet libraries.